jpisklak/SiGN/README.md

 ## Overview

-SiGN is an R package that implements the Signals for Good News (SiGN) model to compute behavioural predictions in common operant choice paradigms.
+Designed for researchers in behavioural science, SiGN is an R package that applies the Signal for Good News (SiGN) model to predict choice behaviour in operant conditioning settings.

 ## Installation